starc007/ui-components/CONTRIBUTING.md

 ### Introduction

-- UI Components is built with React.js, Typescript and TailwindCSS
+- UI Components is built with React.js, Typescript, framer motion & TailwindCSS
 - Check out the existing issues for ways to contribute

 ### Have a new feature request or see a bug?